vcjdeboer/seahorse-data-analysis/README.md

 please install other packages if needed as well.

 ### Tips:
-* input filename of the TIF files is IMPORTANT.
+* input filename of the TIF files is important.
 The input filename is now set to be for a default Cytation Gen5 file naming convention
 That means it should be similar to "Bright Field_D7_1_001.tif" More specifically: the second string between underscores is assumed to be the wellname (this is default for Cytation Gen5) Even more specifically: the function "str_split" from the stringr package splits up the filename into strings with the